carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 #### Downloading Data from your Virtual Machine with scp

 Let's download a text file from our remote machine.
-You should have a file that contains bad reads called ~/shell_data/scripted_bad_reads.txt.
+You should have a file that contains bad reads called ~/data/scripted_bad_reads.txt.

-**Tip:** If you are looking for another (or any really) text file in your home directory to use instead, try:
+**Tip:** If you are looking for another (or any really) text file in your home directory to use instead try

 ~~~
 $ find ~ -name *.txt